TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_2.md

 Consider ways to set clear expectations, design effective evaluation strategies and provide helpful feedback.

-We quote from [Richard M Felder and Rebecca Brent](./docs/active_learning_an_introduction.pdf):<br>
+> We quote from [Richard M Felder and Rebecca Brent](./docs/active_learning_an_introduction.pdf):<br>
+>

-"If you think of anything a teacher might ask students to do — answer questions in class,complete assignments and projects outside class, carry out lab experiments, or anything else other than sitting passively in a classroom — you will find people who would classify it as active learning.
+>If you think of anything a teacher might ask students to do — answer questions in class,complete assignments and projects outside class, carry out lab experiments, or anything else other than sitting passively in a classroom — you will find people who would classify it as active learning.
 We find that a more restricted definition limited to in-class activities is more useful:
+>

-*Active learning is anything course-related that all students in a class session are called upon to do other than simply watching, listening and taking notes.*
+>*Active learning is anything course-related that all students in a class session are called upon to do other than simply watching, listening and taking notes.*
+>

-You are doing active learning in your class when:
+>You are doing active learning in your class when:
+>
 * you ask a question, pose a problem, or issue some other type of challenge;
 * tell your students to work individually or in small groups to come up with a response; give them some time to do it;
 * stop them, and call on one or more individuals or groups to share their responses.
+>

-You are **not** doing active learning when:
+>You are **not** doing active learning when:
+>
 * you lecture,
 * ask questions that the same few students always answer,
 * or conduct discussions that engage only a small fraction of the class. <br>
-We are not about to propose that you throw out lecturing and make every class you teach a total active learning extravaganza.
+>>We are not about to propose that you throw out lecturing and make every class you teach a total active learning extravaganza.
 You know more than most of your students do about your subject, and you need to spend part of your class time teaching them what you know - explaining, clarifying, demonstrating, modeling, etc.
+>

-What we are suggesting is that **you avoid making lecturing the only thing you do**.
-If a lecture or recitation session includes even a few minutes of relevant activity — a minute here, 30 seconds there —the students will be awake and with you for the remaining time in a way that never happens in a traditional lecture, and most will retain far more of what happens in those few minutes than of what you say and do in the rest of the session."
+>What we are suggesting is that **you avoid making lecturing the only thing you do**.
+If a lecture or recitation session includes even a few minutes of relevant activity — a minute here, 30 seconds there —the students will be awake and with you for the remaining time in a way that never happens in a traditional lecture, and most will retain far more of what happens in those few minutes than of what you say and do in the rest of the session.

 Our experience suggests that there are activities that should be reduced and activities that should be carried out as much intensively as possible.